-Thanks to the voter-approved Levy, all schools in the Issaquah School District have a designated School-based Mental Health Counselor.
+Thanks to the voter-approved Levy monies, all schools in the Issaquah School District have a designated school-based mental health counselor providing in-person or consultation services.
 This program was established to support the mental health needs of students in a nurturing environment.
 Our hope is to foster the well-being of all students in the Issaquah School District so students are safe, healthy, and ready to learn.

 About the Providers

 Swedish Medical Center - Issaquah

 Swedish is one of the largest providers of health-care services in the region.
 Swedish is invested in the health of the community and excited about their partnership with the Issaquah School District to provide mental health services to students in the district.
 More information about Swedish.

 - What services do the School-Based Mental Health Counselors offer?